Great to have you, Rush Limboy, here behind the Golden EIB.

 And Schwarzenegger, by the way, they went out and they found Schwarzenegger.

-I guess they've taped a bunch of episodes because they found Schwarzenegger some rustic home that is firewood stacked on the porch, and he's out there look like he's ready to go out and hunt big game or something.
+I guess they've taped a bunch of episodes because they found Schwarzenegger, some rustic home, that is firewood stacked on the porch and he's out there, look like he's ready to go out and hunt big game or something.

-And uh asked him about Trump commenting on his ratings, the apprentice.
+And, uh, they asked him about Trump commenting on his ratings, the apprentice.

-Hey, Donald, I have a great idea.
+Hey Donald, I have a great idea.

-Why don't they switch jobs?
+Why don't we switch jobs?

-You take over TV because he's such an expediting ratings, and I think over your job.
+You take over TV because you're such an expert in ratings and I take over your job and then people can finally sleep comfortably again.

-And of course, now this people see the people at CNN, they love that.
+And of course now this people see the people at CNN, they love that.

-They thought that one of the best put downs they've ever heard.
+They thought that one of the best put-downs they've ever heard.

-They thought Schwarzenegger owned Trump with that put down.
+They thought Schwarzenegger owned Trump with that put-down.

 They thought Schwarzenegger was great.